 It's great that Scott found space for artists who were not well known such as Whitley, Sexton, Toni Childs, and Grayson Hugh, but fittingly, the highlight of the CD is its opening track by a member of the Rock 'n Roll Hall of Fame.
 Glenn Frey's Part of Me, Part of You, is six minutes of acoustic rock featuring his wonderfully smooth voice.
 It's a very moving song because of it's relationship to the plot and the closeness the title characters shared right up to their very sad ending.
 This track, by the former Eagles' leader, won't mean as much to anyone who hasn't seen the film but, to those of us who grew to love these nice girls who suddenly turned into reluctant outlaws, the song is quite emotional.
 It's among the best songs Frey has ever written.

 The only questionable track on the CD is a result of Faithful's quite troublesome vocals.
 Age has not been kind to her voice but Silverstein's song is a good one so its still worthy of a listen.

 In addition to Susan Sarandon and Geena Davis the movie also featured Harvey Keitel in a supporting role and let's not forget Brad Pitt's small but extremely important appearance.
 Pitt's character sets up the crucial turning point in the film that has also been cited as the turning point in his career.

 While Thelma & Louise was both critically acclaimed and a box office success it's music has been unjustly forgotten.

-Let's close things out by listening to a shorter version of Part of Me, Part of You.
+Let's close things out by listening to Part of Me, Part of You.